 Three fields are included in invocation profile:

-Function name: Name of Lambda function, when invocation is occured and located in which traces. you can click and display Trace Map of function is located.
+Function name: Name of Lambda function with trace badge when invocation is occurred and located in which traces. you can click and display Trace Map of function is located.

 Invocation stats: Invocation statistics along with the exact time of the invocation, and the request ID to better identify the invocation.

-Invocation Info: Displays badges where the first three indicate the runtime, region and stage profile information of the invocation.
+Invocation Info: Displays badges where the first three indicate the runtime, region and aws account, profile information of the invocation.
 The last two indicate whether an error has occurred and what error, and whether or not the invocation resulted in a cold start or not.